justcoded/web-starter-kit/README.md

 * **Uglifying** `.js` files by [uglifyJS](https://github.com/mishoo/UglifyJS2).

-For linting JavaScript files in WSK used [esLint](https://eslint.org/) - a linter tool for identifying and reporting on patterns in JavaScript (used [airbnb-base rules](https://www.npmjs.com/package/eslint-config-airbnb-base)) and some custom rules in file configuration `.eslintrc`.
+For linting javascript files in WSK used [esLint](https://eslint.org/). esLint a linter tool for identifying and reporting on patterns in JavaScript (used [airbnb-base rules](https://www.npmjs.com/package/eslint-config-airbnb-base)) and some custom rules in file configuration `.eslintrc`.

 ## Tasks